As Kate Gosselin Returns To Television, Jon Gosselin Talks About Why They Got Divorced

 Never let it be said that Jon Gosselin can ever let the past go.
-As Kate Gosselin enjoys a wave of success with the announcement of her new show about her dating life — called, hilariously, Kate Plus Date — her ex-husband, Jon, has taken to the blog-osphere to talk about their long-dead relationship.
+As Kate Gosselin enjoys a wave of success with the announcement of her new show about her dating life — called, hilariously, Kate Plus Date — her ex-husband, Jon, has taken to the blogosphere to talk about their long-dead relationship.

 According to In Touch Weekly, the infamous ex-husband of Kate Gosselin disputes the original “party line” about why Jon and Kate are no more.